Find R packages matching an input of either text or another package

 oridfs

-parameters are not specified, they are automatically downloaded for the corpus specified by this parameter.
-Must be one of "ropensci" or "cran".
-The function will then return the most similar package from the specified corpus.- embeddings
+parameters are not specified, they will be automatically downloaded for the corpus specified by this parameter.
+The function will then return the most similar package from the specified corpus.
+Note that calculations willcorpus = "cran"

-Large Language Model embeddings for all rOpenSci packages, generated from pkgmatch_embeddings_from_pkgs.
+Large Language Model embeddings for a suite of packages, generated from pkgmatch_embeddings_from_pkgs.
 If not provided, pre-generated embeddings will be downloaded and stored in a local cache directory.

 - idfs

-Inverse Document Frequency tables for all rOpenSci packages, generated from pkgmatch_bm25.
+Inverse Document Frequency tables for a suite of packages, generated from pkgmatch_bm25.
 If not provided, pre-generated IDF tables will be downloaded and stored in a local cache directory.

 - input_is_code